ampas/ACES_ODT_Candidates/README.md

 It includes all Input and Utility spaces, but a greatly reduced set of Output spaces.

 There are two config variations:
-* A standard `config.ocio` for general use in Nuke on Linux and Windows, and other generic OCIO applications.
+* A `_Limited.ocio` for general use in Nuke on Linux and Windows, and other generic OCIO applications.

-* And a second `config_DisplayP3.ocio` intended for use with Nuke 13 on a Mac with EDR support.
+* A `_DisplayP3.ocio` intended for use with Nuke 13 on a Mac with EDR support.
 This can be enabled via the `Preferences -> Color Management -> Enable macOS HDR Color Profile` checkbox, and setting the `gl buffer depth` to `half-float` in the Viewer settings pane.

+* And an `_All.ocio` config will both sets of transforms.
+(Useful, but can mean the View menu is a bit overloaded)

 ## Filmlight Baselight

 ### 1. Adding the DRTs to Baselight:
-- Copy all the files contained in `ACES2_0_Candidates_rev009` to the colourspace folder
+- Copy all the files contained in `ACES2_Candidates_rev024` to the colourspace folder
     - Linux & Mac: `/vol/.support/etc/colourspaces`

 - Restart Baselight